 Manuel Antonio National Park

-The peninsula that comprises Manuel Antonio National Park is a microcosm of Costa Rica’s beautiful west coast.
-Its coastline features wide sandy beaches, palm trees, wild plants, and sea stacks that are only accessed by hiking in.
-A couple side trails on the park’s eastern side offer views into remote beaches with no established accessibility, including Playa Puerto Escondido and the Punta Serrucho coastline.
+The peninsula that contains Manuel Antonio National Park is a microcosm of Costa Rica’s beautiful west coast.
+Its coastline features wide, sandy beaches, palm trees, wild plants, and sea stacks that are accessible only by hiking in.
+A couple of side trails on the park’s eastern side offer views of remote beaches with no established accessibility, including Playa Puerto Escondido and the Punta Serrucho coastline.

 Manuel Antonio National Park, Costa Rica